Chart Color Schemes

 Residential development activity is lower than average in Tumut according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers shows Tumut recorded around 20 residential properties granted approval each year over the past five financial years, totalling an estimated 104 homes.
-As of FY-26, 11 approvals have been recorded.
-Over these five years, an average of 0.3 new residents per year per dwelling constructed was observed.
-The average construction value for new properties is $446,000.
+AreaSearch analysis of ABS building approval numbers indicates Tumut recorded approximately 21 residential properties granted approval annually over the past five financial years.
+This totals an estimated 109 homes.
+In FY-26, 17 approvals have been recorded to date.
+Over these five years (FY-21 to FY-25), there has been an average of 0.3 new residents per year per dwelling constructed.

 Frequently Asked Questions - Development